liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/index-settings-contributor.markdown

     You'll verify this next.

-3. Find your @product@'s instance ID.
+3. Find your @sharepoint@'s instance ID.
 This can be found in the *Control Panel* &rarr; *Configuration* &rarr; *Virtual Instances* menu.

 4. Navigate to the following URL: